-High school students have a lot to think about, from math tests to sports games to new social situations — not to mention the big “Where will I go to college?” question that seems to be on many a teen’s mind.
-So we asked the under-30 set here at GreatSchools to come up with their best advice for students now that a few years have gone by since graduation day.
+High school students have a lot to think about, from math tests to sports to new social situations — not to mention the big “Where will I go to college?” question on every teen’s mind.
+We asked recent college graduates to share their perspective: Now that a few years have passed, what do they wish they had known?

-Pass along our top 10 tips to your son or daughter, and help them survive — and thrive — in high school.
+Pass along our top 10 high school tips to your son or daughter, and use them as talking points at home to help them survive — and thrive — in high school.

-“If there’s anything I regret, it’s that I never tried to do more during my free time,” explains Bona Kang, a GreatSchools summer intern who attends UC Berkeley.
+“If there’s anything I regret, it’s that I never tried to do more during my free time,” explains Bona Kang, who attended UC Berkeley.
 “I was tempted to join Mathletes but never did because of the general unfavorable status… Later I realized that probably would have been a great experience.”

 Don’t make decisions about extracurricular activities based on what other people think or what might look good on an application.
 Pick something you find interesting and get involved.
 Evidence of genuine passion and commitment to any activity is one of the most valuable aspects of a college application, and when you do arrive on campus, it will be easier to join an arts group, sports team, or club if you have some previous experience.
 Student groups are a great way to find your niche early on in college and may even lead to some of your closest friendships and most meaningful experiences.

 Take advantage of the opportunity to form strong relationships with teachers.
 Even in large classes, a little extra effort goes a long way.
 “Get to know your teachers… Go talk to them after school or at lunch.
-They can help you navigate high school and manage the college application process,” suggests Sheryl Linsky, GreatSchools summer intern and graduate of the Yale School of Management.
+They can help you navigate high school and manage the college application process,” suggests Sheryl Linsky, a graduate of the Yale School of Management.

 Many college students have opportunities to study abroad that may be partially or wholly subsidized by a university program, and language fluency can increase your opportunities to explore different parts of the world.
 Although language classes might seem abstract or boring, the hard work in high school will be worth it later on.

-Elise West, GreatSchools summer intern and a graduate of the Darden Graduate School of Business, learned the hard way.
+Elise West, a graduate of the Darden Graduate School of Business, learned the hard way.
 “I dreaded my French classes throughout high school, but then I couldn’t study abroad in all the places I wanted to go… Perhaps if I had taken French class more seriously, I would be fluent now.”

-The social aspects of high school can be particularly overwhelming, but Megan Fox, GreatSchools executive assistant and a Sonoma State University graduate, encourages high schoolers to try to accept and even embrace those interactions.
+The social aspects of high school can be particularly overwhelming, but Megan Fox, a Sonoma State University graduate, encourages high schoolers to try to accept and even embrace those interactions.
 “Your teenage years are incredibly emotionally charged… I wish somebody had told me to be as present as I could in those moments instead of feeling embarrassed and stressed out.”

 The SATs and ACTs are an important aspect of your college application, and if you study you’re much more likely to have higher scores.
 Sheryl points out that “It’s not about innate intelligence — you can learn to take that test better.”